neatlogic/neatlogic-cmdb/README.en.md

 <img src="https://img.shields.io/badge/Slack-Neatlogic-orange" /></a>
 </p>

-## about
+## About

-neatlogic-cmdb is a configuration management module, with neatlogic-autoexec can realize automatic discovery and collection, with neatlogic-itsm to support modification of configuration items in the process, with neatlogic-pbc to support automatic push of data to the People's Bank of China. neatlogic-cmdb adopts the design concept of "everything is CI", and supports the direct conversion of external data into configuration items for internal consumption of cmdb, such as user information, organizational structure information, etc.
+neatlogic-cmdb is a configuration management module, which can achieve automatic discovery and collection when paired with [neatlogic-autoexec](../../../neatlogic-autoexec/blob/develop3.0.0/README.md).
+It supports the modification of configuration items in the process when paired with [neatlogic-itsm](../../../neatlogic-itsm/blob/develop3.0.0/README.md), and it supports automatic data push to the People's Bank of China when used with [neatlogic-pbc](../../../neatlogic-pbc/blob/develop3.0.0/README.md). neatlogic-cmdb adopts the design concept of "Everything is CI", and supports the direct transformation of external data into configuration items for cmdb internal consumption, such as user information, organizational structure information, etc. neatlogic-cmdb cannot be deployed or built independently.
+If you need to build and deploy, please refer to the instructions in the [neatlogic-itom-all](../../../neatlogic-itom-all/blob/develop3.0.0/README.md) documentation.

 ## Features